Social Media for Car Dealerships That Sells

 Your Lot Ends at the Curb.
 Your Social Media Doesn’t.

-Walk your showroom floor on a slow Tuesday and count the floor ups.
-Now think about the thousands of people in your market who are actively researching a purchase right now, on their phones, during lunch, after the kids go to bed.
-Social media for car dealerships is how you get in front of that crowd before they ever dial another store.
+Walk your showroom on a slow Tuesday and count the floor ups.
+Now think about the thousands of people in your market actively researching a purchase right now, on their phones, during lunch, after the kids go to bed.
+Social media for car dealerships is how you get in front of that crowd before they dial another store.
 This isn’t a branding exercise.
 Done right, it moves metal.

 Willowood Ventures has managed over $4 million in social media ad spend across 200+ dealerships nationwide.
 Those numbers don’t come from boosting random posts.
 They come from a platform-specific, data-driven approach that treats every dollar like it has to justify itself by end of month.